Start of Main Content

 Definitive Healthcare tracks seven categories of Canadian Hospitals, including cancer treatment centers, chronic care facilities, rehabilitation hospitals, pediatric and psychiatric specialty hospitals, and more.

 In our list above, most of the hospitals are “general hospitals”, meaning they offer inpatient care to patients across a variety of specialties, like the ones listed above.
-It makes sense that general hospitals have the most beds since they treat a greater number of patients and must accommodate many different types of care.
+General hospitals typically treat a greater number of patients than specialty facilities and therefore require more beds to accommodate more patients receiving various types of care.

 Learn more